 This distinction is important because in every ad it is necessary that it relays what exactly you want them to do.
 It is for this reason that informing the public of what actions are needed as well as what changes are about to take place in their community is the first goal of every notice.

 What information needs to be included in a Legal ad for the IRS Auctions

-Because Legal ads for IRS Auctions is intended to give the general public important information this means putting in details that most other advertisers would gloss over or leave out altogether.
-When placing a legal notice it is important to understand that the purpose of the legal notice is keeping the public informed about occurrences in their local area and therefore it may be necessary to spell words out versus using abbreviations.
+Legal ads for IRS Auctions are intended to give the general public important information.
+This means putting in details that most other advertisers would gloss over or leave out altogether.
+When placing a legal notice it is important to understand how purpose of the legal notice is different from other ads.
+For a legal ad the purpose is keeping the public informed about occurrences in their local area.
+It is therefore necessary to spell words out versus using abbreviations.

-The information should describe the property, tell you if there is a minimum bid to be met, where to send a sealed bid and if mail-in bids are allowed.
-It is also important to include in the notice any information that they might need to begin to make an educated bid on the property or estate in question.
-The Notice of Sale should also provide a point of contact for any information needed to assist you in making your decision and when the sale will be taking place.
+The information should describe the property.
+Tell any minimum bid to be met and where to send a sealed bid.
+As well as if mail-in bids are allowed.
+As well as any information that they might need to begin to make an educated bid on the property or estate in question.
+The Notice of Sale should also provide a point of contact.
+As well as any other information needed to assist in making a decision.
+Lastly the notice should detail when the sale will be taking place.

 For more info check out the My Classified Ads Legal Notice page